LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Most words appear to be well chosen and fit the purpose and audience for the particular paper.

-- Most of the time sentences are not short and choppy, long and rambling, or vague and wordy.
+- Some of the sentences are short and choppy, long and rambling, vague and wordy, or repetitive.

 - Sentences are generally readable and make sense.

 - Sentences sometimes feature the efficient and effective uses of modifying clauses and phrases.

 - The writer’s voice is usually consistent and appropriate, fitting the writer’s genre, purpose, and audience.

 - Information and quoted language from sources is clearly presented as source material.

 - Format choices are generally appropriate for the purposes of the papers.